Weave Realizability for D-type: Introduction

 If we consider a 3-graph $\Gamma$ and a basis $\{\gamma_i\}$ for the first homology of the weave $\Lambda(\Gamma)$, $i\in[1,b_1(\Lambda(\Gamma))]$, we can define a quiver $Q(\Gamma, \{\gamma_i\})$ whose adjacency matrix is given by the intersection form in $H_1(\Lambda(\Gamma))$.
-Quivers come equipped with a involutive operation, known as quiver mutation, that produces new quivers; see subsection \ref{quivers} or \cite{FWZ1} for more on quivers.
+Quivers come equipped with a involutive operation, known as quiver mutation, that produces new quivers; see subsection \ref{quivers} below or \cite{FWZ1} for more on quivers.
 A key result of \cite{CasalsZaslow} tells us that Legendrian mutation of the weave induces a quiver mutation of the intersection quiver.
 Quivers related by a sequence of mutations are said to be mutation equivalent, and the quivers that are of finite mutation type (i.e. the set of mutation equivalent quivers is finite) have an ADE classification \cite{FWZ2}.
-This classification parallels the naming convention for the $D_n$ links described above: the intersection quiver associated to $\lambda(D_n)$ is a quiver in the mutation class of the $D_n$-Dynkin diagram.
-See Figure \ref{fig:D4Graph} (left) for an example of a $D_4$ quiver.
-For our 3-graph $\Gamma_0(D_n)$, $n\geq 3$, we will give an explicit basis $\{\gamma_i^{(0)}\}$ for $H_1(\Lambda(\Gamma_0(D_n)),\Z)$, whose intersection quiver $Q(\Gamma_0(D_n), \{\gamma_i^{(0)}\})$ is the standard $D_n$-Dynkin diagram.
+This classification parallels the naming convention for the $D_n$ links described above: the intersection quiver associated to $\lambda(D_n)$ is a quiver in the mutation class of the $D_n$-Dynkin diagram (the latter endowed with an appropriate orientation).
+See Figure \ref{fig:D4Graph} for examples of $D_4$ and a $D_n$ quivers.
+For our 3-graph $\Gamma_0(D_n)$, $n\geq 3$, we will give an explicit basis $\{\gamma_i^{(0)}\}=\{\gamma_1^{(0)}, \ldots, \gamma_n^{(0)}\}$, for $H_1(\Lambda(\Gamma_0(D_n)),\Z)$, whose intersection quiver $Q(\Gamma_0(D_n), \{\gamma_i^{(0)}\})$ is the standard $D_n$-Dynkin diagram.

+Let us introduce the following notion in this manuscript.
 By definition, a sequence of quiver mutations for $Q(\Gamma_0(D_n), \{\gamma_i^{(0)}\})$ is said to be {\it weave realizable} if each quiver mutation in the sequence can be realized as a Legendrian weave mutation for a 3-graph.
 Our main result is the following theorem:

-\begin{theorem} { Any sequence of quiver mutations of $Q(\Gamma_0(D_n), \{\gamma_i^{(0)}\})$ is weave realizable.} \end{theorem}
+\begin{theorem} { Any sequence of quiver mutations of $Q(\Gamma_0(D_n), \gamma_1^{(0)}, \ldots, \gamma_n^{(0)}\})$ is weave realizable.} \end{theorem}